Lung conditions affecting mucus viscosity: What’s it all about?

 The main potential symptoms of COPD are increasing breathlessness, a persistent cough with phlegm, persistent wheezing and frequent chest infections.

 COPD occurs when the lungs become inflamed, damaged and narrowed, one of the main causes of which is smoking.
 The risk increases the more a person smokes and the length of time they have smoked for.
+But COPD can occur in people who have never smoked.
+Some cases of COPD are caused by exposure to harmful fumes, dust or other environmental pollutants.

 A rare genetic problem can also cause damage to the lungs and result in COPD.